+Auto Glass Canada offer Same-day service and Auto Glass Replacement.
+We provide better solution for reduce your cost. we try to repair the windshield before replace it.
 Most auto windshields are made of laminated safety glass, and they actually save you from serious injury in case of a rollover accident.
-Windshield glass, when used with the right adhesive, lends 40% structural strength to the roof of your car.
+Windshield glass, when used with the right adhesive, lends more structural strength to the roof of your car.
 It keeps out harmful UV rays and heat, too, besides the bugs it was originally meant for!

 The laminated safety glass is one of the most critical components when it comes to your vehicle’s safety.
-Little wonder that you don’t want to leave your windscreen replacement to chance!
-When we work on your windscreen replacement, we make sure that we use the best possible glass available in the market with the highest safety standards.
-Wherever possible we use OEM glass (that’s glass from the Original Equipment Manufacturer) such as PPG, Ford Carlite or Pilkington - or you have the option of choosing glass made from non-OEM manufacturers (aftermarket glass).
+Little wonder that you don’t want to leave your auto glass replacement to chance!
+When we work on your auto glass replacement, we make sure that we use the best possible glass available in the market with the highest safety standards.
+Wherever possible we use OEM glass (that’s glass from the Original Equipment Manufacturer) such as PPG, Ford Carlite or Pilkington – or you have the option of choosing glass made from non-OEM manufacturers (aftermarket glass).

 Both OEM and aftermarket glass must necessarily comply with the Federal Motor Vehicle Safety Standards, but there are two important OEM benefits: An OEM replacement windshield is produced from original equipment-style tooling.
 This type of windshield will have the appearance of your car’s original windshield and will fit properly in the window frame making noise and leakage problems much less likely.
 So it stretches your dollar a little longer, which makes sense.